File storages can be administered through the List module. They have a few properties which deserve further explanation.

 When this box is unchecked, the “publicUrl” property of files is replaced by an eID call pointing to a file dumping script provided by the TYPO3 CMS Core.
 The public URL looks something like

 \TYPO3\CMS\Core\Controller\FileDumpControlleris invoked to manage the download.
-The class itself does not implement any access check, but provides a hook for doing so.
+The class itself does not implement any access checks, but provides a hook for doing so.

-This does not magically protect your files if they are within your web root (e.g. below the
+This does not protect your files if they are within your web root (e.g. below the

 fileadminfolder).
 They will still be available to anyone who knows the path to the file.
-To implement a strict access restriction the Storage must point to some path outside the web root or the folder it points to must contain web server restrictions to block direct access to the files it contains (for example, in an Apache
+To implement a strict access restriction, the storage must point to some path outside the web root.
+Alternatively, the folder it points to must contain web server restrictions to block direct access to the files it contains (for example, in an Apache

 - Is writable?

 - When this box is unchecked, the storage is read-only.